 While it’s up to you if you’re looking for a compact, full-sized or luxury vehicle, for a road trip like this one, a SUV is a great option.
 Are you travelling with your family?
 If so, a full-sized SUV is a way to go.
 On a couples vaycay?
 Try a compact version or treat yourself to a luxury SUV to make your adventure that little bit more special.
 Take a look here to see why an SUV is perfect for your Great Ocean Road adventure.

 Download Vroom Fuel Price Compare to find the closest petrol stations on your road trip.
-From the moment you pick up your rental car in Melbourne, to exploring the coast, you can find the closest petrol stations right here on the App.
+From the moment you pick up your rental car in Melbourne, to exploring the coast, you can find the closest petrol stations right on the app.
 There’s no need to stress about running out of fuel anymore!

 Getting there: You can fly into Melbourne Airport.
 From there, you can pick up your car rental and start your road trip.

-Coffee in Geelong: Filled with cute cafes and strong coffee, fuel up your car and yourself with brekkie and get ready to hit the road!
+Coffee in Geelong: Filled with cute cafes and strong coffee, fuel up your car and yourself with brekkie and get ready to hit the road.

 The Twelve Apostles: Have you really road-tripped along the Great Ocean Road if you haven’t stopped by the star of the show?
 These limestone stacked towers are quite the spectacle and are up next on your road trip.
 Always have your camera ready, this place is stunning.

 Gibson Steps: Set on the cusp of the Port Campbell National Park, the Gibson Steps are where you can access the beach from the top of the cliff face.

 Loch Ard Gorge: See the vastness of these gorgeous cliffs and check out Razorback and Thunder Cave.

 Stay in Port Campbell: Port Campbell is a town close by.
 Book an Airbnb, relax in this quaint town and rest up—you have a busy day tomorrow.